CookieCat45/Risk-Fortress-2/docs/mapping intro.md

 Placing `rf2_teleporter_spawn` entities is simple enough - just place them and you're done. `rf2_tank_spawner` works the same way, although comes with some custom keyvalues to change attributes on the Tanks that are spawned by it, such as health and speed.
 These are covered in the entity guide, as it is outside the scope of this guide.
 Note that the inputs to spawn Tanks defined in the `rf2_tank_spawner` entity are not required for Tank Destruction mode to work, only placing the entity is required.
 Said entity is also not mutually exclusive to Tank Destruction mode - it can be used in any type of map.
 <br/><br/>

-### Nav Mesh: Uses and Attributes
+### Creating a Functional Map: Nav Mesh
-Risk Fortress uses the [Nav Mesh](https://developer.valvesoftware.com/wiki/Nav_Mesh) (or navigation mesh) for quite a few different things, but more importantly, it is used for spawning **objects** and **enemies** on the map.
+Risk Fortress uses the [Nav Mesh](https://developer.valvesoftware.com/wiki/Nav_Mesh) (or navigation mesh) for quite a few different things, but more importantly, it is used for **spawning objects and enemies on the map**.
 Obviously, generating a nav mesh should only be done when the map itself is in a finished or at least playable state.
 However, there is certain data contained in the nav mesh that the plugin will use, or in other words, [Nav Mesh Attributes](https://developer.valvesoftware.com/wiki/Nav_Mesh_Editing#Area_Attributes).
 Risk Fortress utilizes the following:
 <br/><br/>
 **Base Attributes (nav_mark_attribute)**<br/>
 - `NO_HOSTAGES`: Used to prevent objects and enemies from spawning in this nav area.